whatl3y/hide/README.md

 ### Update an account

-#### Parameters
+#### PARAMETERS
 Either uuid or name are at least required:
-- -i / --uuid: The unique identifier of the account you want to review.
+- -i / --uuid: The unique identifier of the account you want to update.
-- -n / --name: The name of the account you're storing.
-It can be any alphanumeric characters.
+- -n / --name: The name of the account you're updating.

 Optional
 - -u / --username (optional): The username for the account.